US calls on silent China to use influence on Russia, North Korea - ExBulletin

 Lu Chao, director of the Institute of American and East Asian Studies at Liaoning University in northeast China's Liaoning province, said the United States should not expect China to manage North Korea.

+As for the Korean Peninsula issue, China is friendly to both North and South Korea.
 It is not true that China is responsible for handling North Korea and the United States is responsible for handling South Korea, Lu said.
-I hope the US government can understand the position of China. »
+I hope the US government can understand the position of China.

-Lu also said troop deployment was a matter between Russia and North Korea, while China's attitude remained unchanged that the conflict should not escalate.
+Lu also said troop deployment was a matter between Russia and North Korea, while China's attitude remained unchanged that the conflict should not escalate but be resolved through a political solution.

 |